Experimental observation of exact quantum critical states

-Finally, we probe the localized-to-critical transition behavior as the initial energies cross the ME: $\vert E \vert =\lambda$ with $\lambda/J=1.5$ and the initial states $\lvert\psi^{\pm}_n \rangle= (\vert 1\rangle_{n}\pm\vert 1 \rangle_{n+1})/\sqrt{2}$ for various $n$, as shown in \rsubfig{fig_ME}{c}. {Here, the initial states are chosen to realize typical energies both inside and outside the MEs, with $n=\{4,8,10,12,16,18\}$ for the plus sign and an additional $n=18$ for the minus sign.} When the initial states are prepared as $|E|>\lambda$, the $\overline{\mathcal{D}}$ and $M(t_f)$ saturates a small number, corresponding to large amount of localized orbitals of such initial states.
-Conversely, if the initial state is prepared near the center of the spectrum ($|E|<\lambda$), its dynamics displays clear critical characteristics with much larger $M(t_f)$ accompanied with $\overline{\mathcal{D}}\sim0.62$.
-This highlights that $E_c=\pm\lambda$ serves as a critical threshold for the energy-dependent spin dynamics spreading, effectively separating the localized and critical orbitals.
+Finally, we probe the localized-to-critical transition behavior by tuning the energy of initial state to cross the ME: $\vert E \vert =\lambda$, with $\lambda/J=1.5$.
+The initial states $\lvert\psi^{\pm}_n \rangle= (\vert 1\rangle_{n}\pm\vert 1 \rangle_{n+1})/\sqrt{2}$ for various $n$, as shown in \rsubfig{fig_ME}{c}, are chosen to realize typical energies both inside and outside the MEs, with $n=\{4,8,10,12,16,18\}$ for the plus sign and an additional $n=18$ for the minus sign.
+For initial states prepared with $|E|>\lambda$, we observe that the $\overline{\mathcal{D}}$ and $M(t_f)$ saturates to small values, implying the major contribution from localized orbitals.
+Conversely, if the initial state is prepared near the center of the spectrum ($|E|<\lambda$), its dynamics displays clear critical characteristics with much larger $M(t_f)$ accompanied with $\overline{\mathcal{D}}\sim0.62$. {We note that to determine the precise energy of the ME needs to prepare states sufficiently close to $E=\lambda$, which remains challenging for the current experimental setting (see Supplementary Information).
+However, here the observed energy-dependent spin dynamics spreading confirms the presence of the ME between the localized and critical orbitals.}